-All materials and goods supplied by The Company shall remain the property of The Company until the full invoice has been paid by the customer.
+All materials and goods supplied by The Company shall remain the property of The Company until the full invoice has been paid.

-7. Taxes.
-You will be responsible for payment of all applicable federal, state and local taxes and assessments (including sales, use and similar taxes) levied on the transaction contemplated by the estimate.
+Taxes: The client will be responsible for payment of all applicable federal, state, and local taxes and assessments (including sales, use, and similar) levied on the transaction.
 No tax exemption will be recognized unless a valid exemption certificate is provided.

-8. Payment Terms.
-All invoices for services covered by the estimate are payable within fifteen (15) days after invoice date (i.e. net 15).
-You are not entitled to an early payment or similar discount.
+Payment Terms: All invoices for services described in the estimate are payable within fifteen (15) days of the invoice date (i.e., net 15).
+We have no discount for early payment.

-9. Late Charges; Interest.
-Any invoices not paid by you on or before the due date will bear interest after the due date until the invoice is paid at the lesser of twelve (12%) percent per annum or the highest lawful rate.
+Late Charges & Interest: Any invoices unpaid on or before the due date will begin to accrue interest after the due date until the invoice is paid at the lesser of twelve (12%) percent per annum or the highest lawful rate.

 Construction Estimate Terms and Conditions Sample

-Here’s an example of estimate terms and conditions for construction, also from Helpful Home Maintenance:
+Here’s an example of estimate terms and conditions for the construction industry:

-Estimates are provided on a best endeavours basis only and, unless a fixed price quotation has been provided to the customer, work will be charged based upon the price of parts provided by The Company plus labour which will be charged by the hour or part thereof and may include time taken to research, source and purchase any materials provided.
+Estimates are provided on a best endeavors basis only.
+Unless a fixed price quotation has been given to the customer, work will be charged based upon an agreed-upon hourly labor rate plus the price of parts provided by The Company.
+This project may include the time taken to research, source, and purchase any materials provided.

 The Company can only be held liable for the extent of works carried out by The Company.
-No liability shall be accepted in respect of defects in existing installations or in respect of parts not manufactured by The Company.
-The Company shall not be held responsible for any loss or damage to property, materials or injuries to individuals caused by the personal actions of the customer or other household members or guests before, during or after such works have been carried out.
+No liability shall be accepted for defects in existing installations or with respect to parts not manufactured by The Company.
+The Company can not be held responsible for any loss or damage to property, materials, or personal injuries to individuals caused by the personal actions of the customer or other household members or guests before, during, or after such works have been completed.

 Design Estimate Terms and Conditions Sample

-This figure is an estimate, not a quote.
-It is based on the information provided, and may be inappropriate if additional information is forthcoming, or specifications change.
-It does not include copywriting, animation, video, third-party artwork, advanced programming functions or web server charges.
+The costs given here are estimated and do not constitute a firm quote.
+The price is based on the information provided and may be inappropriate if additional information is forthcoming or specifications change.
+This estimate does not include copywriting, animation, video, third-party artwork, advanced programming functions, or web server charges.
 It is valid for 30 days.

 Copywriting Estimate Terms and Conditions Sample

-Copywriting firm Brand New Copy has an example of some of the specifics writers need to include in their terms and conditions.
+A copywriting firm often has to clarify an example of some of the specifics writers need to include in their terms and conditions.
 This includes details on how many drafts are included and how client consultation is handled:

-Our current copywriting fees are £50 per hour, or £400 a day.
-Before each project, we will provide a quote so that you know exactly how much the work will cost.
-Any changes to the original brief initiated by the client may require us to adjust the cost.
+Our current copywriting fees are $50 per hour or $400 a day.
+Before each project, we will provide a detailed quote.
+Any changes to the original brief initiated by the client may require a cost adjustment.
 The total price of your project will include:

 - A free quote

-- A maximum of 3 drafts of the project specified in the original brief
+- A maximum of 3 drafts of your specific project

 - Any minor amendments to your project